AksoEo/admin-dashboard/src/README.md

 In code, tasks are simply async functions that will be called by *the system* with the given options and parameters.
 The immutable options/mutable parameters distinction exists to facilitate semantics for task views (see frontend).

+Unknown options or parameters will be ignored (this can be used e.g. to pass user data to task views).

 ### Views
 Views act like React props in that they are simply observed data that might change over time and can’t be mutated directly (to mutate the data, one would use a task).